Here you can find all the information you need to understand and engage with Millard County election processes.

 By Mail – Your ballot MUST be postmarked no later than the Monday before the election, in order for it to be counted.
 (It is always good practice, as it gets closer to Election Day, to request a postmark on your ballot, when dropping it off at the post office.
 This will eliminate the chance of your ballot not being counted due to it not being postmarked in time.)

-- Millard County Satellite Offices; 71 S 200 W, Delta, Utah through the Monday before each election and from 7 a.m. through 8:00 p.m. on Election Day.
+- Millard County Satellite Offices; 71 S 200 W, Delta, Utah (outside box) 24 hours up to 8:00 p.m. on Election Day.

 - Millard County Clerk’s Office; 765 S Hwy 99, Ste.
-6, Fillmore, Utah.
-Polls will be open from 7:00 a.m. to 8:00 p.m..
+6, Fillmore, Utah, from 7:00 a.m. to 8:00 p.m. on Election Day.

-- Millard County Satellite Offices; 71 S 200 W, Delta, Utah.
-Polls will be open from 7:00 a.m. to 8:00 p.m..
+- Millard County Satellite Offices; 71 S 200 W, Delta, Utah, open from 7:00 a.m. to 8:00 p.m. on Election Day.

-To ensure that you receive a ballot, please make sure your address is up to date and that you are a registered voter by visiting vote.utah.gov, or calling our office 435-743-6223; 435-864-2440.
+To ensure that you receive a ballot, please make sure your mailing address is up to date and that you are a registered voter by visiting vote.utah.gov, or calling our office 435-743-6223; 435-864-2440.